AAChartModel/AAChartKit/README.md

 ### Support for custom the style of chart `AATooltip` through `JavaScript` function

 As we all know, AAChartKit support using `HTML` String.
-Most of time, the `headerFormat` 、`pointFormat`、`footerFormat` HTML string is enough for customizing chart tooltip string content, However, sometimes the needs of APP is so weird to satified, in this time, you can even customize the chart tooltip style through `JavaScript` function.
+Most of time, the `headerFormat` 、`pointFormat`、`footerFormat` HTML string is enough for customizing chart tooltip string content, However, sometimes the needs of APP is so weird to satified, in this time, you can even customize the chart tooltip style via `formatter` *JavaScript function*.

 For example